safebear/demo-tdd/README.md

 3. Demo that a huge number doesn't work (by adding 5 onto a number)
 4. Refactor code to return an error if the number is too large - easy to do now we've got all the other tests protecting us!

+EASY AND SECURE REFACTORING

+### e2e tests only - Protractor

+Just add e2e tag to all

+ORDERS OF MAGNITUDE SLOWER THAN FUNCTIONAL TESTS

 ### Jest

 1. Quickly spin up the tests and code in Jest
 2. Run mutation tests to see what kind of coverage and mutation coverage we have - without frontend.

+COVERAGE

 ### DOM TDD?